htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``MAX_JOBS_PER_SUBMISSION`` :index:`MAX_JOBS_PER_SUBMISSION`
-    This integer value limits the number of jobs any single submission is permitted to add to a *condor_schedd* daemon’s queue.
+    This integer value limits the number of jobs any single submission is permitted to add to a *condor_schedd* daemon's queue.
 The whole submission fails if the number of jobs would exceed this limit.
 The default value is 20000.